kstenschke/doShell/README.md

 This project is a source-to-source (S2S) transpiler and runtime system.

+To quickly get an impression of doShell's syntax and capabilities, have a look at the included /examples/.

 **What about Windows?**
 On Windows, i recommend using the excellent [AutoHotKey](https://www.autohotkey.com/)